konstellation-io/kdl-project-template/README.md

 ### Docker images for experiments & trainings

-In the `drone.yml` file you can specify the image that to be used for each pipeline step.
+In the `drone.yml` file you can specify the image to be used for each pipeline step.

 ```yml
 steps: